Slangborgh16/llm-coin-flip/README.md

 # llm-coin-flip

 # About
-*How random can an LLM be when asked to flip a coin?
+- *How random can an LLM be when asked to flip a coin?*
-How would parameters such as prompt, temperature, and model affect these results?
+- *How do parameters such as prompt, temperature, and model affect these results?*
-Would the LLM produce weighted results, or would there be a fairly equal probability of getting heads or tails?*
+- *Would the LLM produce weighted results, or would there be a fairly even probability of getting heads or tails?*

 This project aims to answer these questions by providing two command line tools powered by OpenAI's GPT.